osome-iu/BotSlayer-CE/README.md

 The query will be used to collect tweets of interest from Twitter.
 Suppose we want to inspect the health of the online discussion about the 2020 U.S. election; we can use several related hashtags as the query.

+# Testing

 In order for BotSlayer-CE to run, you will need app keys from Twitter.
-Once you put consumer key, consumer secret, access token, and access token secret in the dedicated fields and click the `SAVE` button, the change will take effect immediately.
+Once you enter consumer key, consumer secret, access token, and access token secret in the dedicated fields of the `Config` page and click the `SAVE` button, the change will take effect immediately.

 It only takes a few minutes for data to be visible in the dashboard if the query produces enough volume.
+That is how you will know that the system is working.
 However, a fresh BotSlyer-CE instance needs at least 8 hours to collect data for meaningful analysis.

+If the system is not collecting data, you will see a warning message on the dashboard (`Data` page) and explanation of possible reasons.

 # System Overview